georgercarder/mod_init/README.md

 -----------------------------------------------

 *Motivation:* There are cases where use of a module depends on a globally defined and initialzed struct within that module.
 A pattern to ensure such a global struct would be be available in such a module would be to define the global struct as being assigned the output of an initialization function.
 When a project pulls in numerous modules following this pattern, there can be performance lag in startup of the program since each assignment is blocking.
-The `mod_init` module alleviates this issue by initializing each module in concurrently.
+The `mod_init` module alleviates this issue by initializing each module concurrently.

 *Example use:*